 Symptoms of non-cyclical breast pain

-- It affects just one breast, usually just within a quadrant of the breast, but may spread across the chest
+- It affects just one breast, usually just within a small section of the breast, but may spread across the chest.

 - Extramammary pain - pain that feels as if the source is within the breast, but it is elsewhere.
 Sometimes called "referred pain."
 This may occur in some chest wall syndromes, such as costochondritis (inflammation where the rib and the cartilage meet).

 What causes breast pain?

 It is not always possible to determine exactly why breast pain occurs.
 The following factors can be associated with breast pain: